axbzero/Paper/README.md

-## Platform Whitepaper: Accounts Service and Trading Engine
+## AXB Zero Whitepaper: Accounts Service and Trading Engine

 ### Executive summary
 This whitepaper describes the architecture, data flow, and operational model of our Accounts Service and low‑latency Trading Engine.
 It explains how authentication, rules/limits, pre‑trade risk, execution, positions, ledger, and real‑time metrics collaborate to deliver a capital‑safe, transparent trading experience.
 Small code examples are included to illustrate usage.